TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_flash.md

   - pyserial for UART access on PC
   - xmodem for the file transfer protocol
   - tqdm for progress bar when the tool is run
-- Refer to the page, \ref INSTALL_PYTHON3 , to install python and the required python packages on your PC.
+- Refer to \ref INSTALL_PYTHON3 to install Python and the required Python packages on your PC.

 ### Important files and folders